rhino costumes on a running track rhino costumes on a running track

 Founder Patron Douglas Adams (left) with the rhino costume

 In the following years, Save the Rhino’s costumes were worn in marathons all over the world, including Paris, Boston and New York, and even made it to the top of Kilimanjaro in 1994, worn by Save the Rhino’s Founder Patron Douglas Adams.
-In 2002, a new desert-adapted costume was commissioned and later worn by teams including our Trustees, Founder Director, Dave Stirling, and current CEO Cathy Dean, in the 150-mile Marathon des Sables in the Sahara Desert and the 150-mile Atacama Crossing.
+In 2002, a new desert-adapted costume was commissioned and later worn by teams including our Trustees, Founder Director, Dave Stirling, and former CEO Cathy Dean, in the 150-mile Marathon des Sables in the Sahara Desert and the 150-mile Atacama Crossing.

 Save the Rhino also has a child’s rhino costume, dating from the original 1989 production and suitable for young children.
 If you are interested in borrowing the child costume, we are happy to lend the costume out to schools and youth groups who are fundraising for Save the Rhino, contact us at: fundraising@savetherhino.org.